-The consolidated financial statements for the year ended 31 March 2024 and 2023 were audited by CL Partners CPA Limited whose term of office will expire upon the annual general meeting.
+The consolidated financial statements for the year ended 31 March 2025, 2024 and 2023 were audited by CL Partners CPA Limited whose term of office will expire upon the annual general meeting.
 A resolution for the re-appointment of CL Partners CPA Limited as the auditor of the Company for the subsequent year will be proposed at the forthcoming annual general meeting.
-The consolidated financial statements for the years ended 31 March 2022 and 2021 were audited by Moore Stephens CPA Limited.